-- Sit on the vehicle in the riding position and determine the distance A between the upper edge of your boot and the shift lever.
+Sit on the vehicle in the riding position and determine the distance between the upper edge of your boot and the shift lever.

-Gap between the shift lever and the top 10 20 mm (0.39 0.79 in) of the boot
+Gap between the shift 10 20 mm (0.39

+lever and the top of the 0.79 in)

+boot

-- " If the distance does not meet the specifications:
+- " If the distance does not meet the specifications: - Adjust the basic position of the shift lever.
+4 (♠ p.
+136)

-17.8 Adjusting the basic position of the shift lever 🔌
+17.8 Adjusting the basic position of the shift lever &

-- Remove screw 1 with washers and take off shift lever 2.
+Remove screw with the washers and take off shift lever lever .

-- Clean gear teeth A of the shift lever and shift shaft. - Mount the shift lever on the shift shaft in the required position and engage the gearing.
+- Clean gear teeth (A) of the shift lever and shift shaft. - Mount the shift lever on the shift shaft in the required position and engage the gearing.